sebastianbrzustowicz/Quadcopter-control-system/README.md

 # Quadcopter simulation in MATLAB/Simulink

-The main objective set for the class was to model and design the controls for the quadcopter in simulation.
+Main objective was to model and design the control system for the quadcopter in simulation.
 Auxiliary scripts help to obtain the parameters of a specific physical quadcopter.
 Regulation method for attitude is PD approach.
 It is possible to use other control systems on the existing model.

 ## Simulation example result
 In a simulation it is possible to adjust trajectory or attitude as desired.